 The Council for Accreditation of Counseling and Related Educational Programs, a specialized accrediting body recognized by the Council for Higher Education Accreditation, has granted accreditation to the following programs in the UAF School of Education counseling program: clinical mental health counseling (M.Ed.) and school counseling (M.Ed.).

-Minimum Requirements for Degree: 48-60 credits
+Minimum Requirements for Counseling Master's Degree: 48-60 credits

-School Counselor certification: 39 or 45 credits
+School Counselor certification: 39-42 credits